muxa/esphome-state-machine/README.md

 ## `state_machine.transition` Condition

-This confition lets you check what transition last occurred.
+This condition lets you check what transition last occurred.

 ```yaml
 # in some trigger